Uncertainty quantification and stability of neural operators for prediction of three-dimensional turbulence: Numerical experiments

 In the \textit{a posteriori} study, thirty independent data groups generated from different initial conditions are used for evaluation.
 All models trained with varying time intervals require a certain amount of prediction time to reach a statistically steady state.
 At this state, the mean values (averaged over thirty cases) of key statistical quantities remain nearly constant, exhibiting only negligible fluctuations due to the inherent properties of forced HIT.
 These steady-state values serve as indicators of the long-term stability of each method.
 In the following, we present the results of five representative physical statistics at the statistically steady state, along with the long-term evolution of vorticity fields.

-The velocity spectra predicted by different methods at the statistically steady state, corresponding to different training and prediction time intervals $\Delta T$, are shown in Fig.~\ref{fig:5}.
+The velocity spectra predicted by different methods at the statistically steady state, corresponding to different training and prediction time intervals $\Delta T$, are shown in Fig.~\ref{fig:2}.
 For $\Delta T = 0.02\tau, 0.04\tau, 0.1\tau, 0.2\tau, 0.3\tau, 0.4\tau$, the spectra are evaluated at $t/\tau=120$, where all models give the statistically steady results.
-As illustrated in Fig.~\ref{fig:5}, all methods with prediction constraints exhibit optimal performance when $\Delta T = 0.1\tau, 0.2\tau$, suggesting that the time interval range $\Delta T \in [0.1\tau, 0.2\tau]$ is optimal for FNO-based models.
+As illustrated in Fig.~\ref{fig:2}, all methods with prediction constraints exhibit optimal performance when $\Delta T = 0.1\tau, 0.2\tau$, suggesting that the time interval range $\Delta T \in [0.1\tau, 0.2\tau]$ is optimal for FNO-based models.
 Within this range, FNO-based models with prediction constraints achieve significantly higher accuracy at wavenumbers $3 \leq k \leq 10$ than the DSM model.
 Additionally, constrained FNO-based models maintain results close to fDNS even after long-term prediction.
 Furthermore, within this optimal time interval range, constrained F-IFNO and F-IUFNO demonstrate a better accuracy than constrained IFNO and IUFNO.
 Among unconstrained models, our proposed F-IFNO and F-IUFNO still demonstrate competitive accuracy at $3 \leq k \leq 8$ after long-term prediction compared to DSM, whereas IFNO and IUFNO diverge significantly from fDNS.
 In contrast, at $\Delta T = 0.02\tau, 0.04\tau, 0.3\tau, 0.4\tau$, both constrained and unconstrained versions of F-IFNO and F-IUFNO exhibit poor performance after long-term prediction when compared to DSM.
 Similarly, IFNO and IUFNO also perform poorly at these time intervals, with the only exception being the constrained versions at $\Delta T = 0.02\tau, 0.04\tau$, which show relatively improved performance.
 Notably, even the best performance of IFNO and IUFNO within the time interval range $\Delta T \in [0.02\tau, 0.4\tau]$ still falls short of the optimal results achieved by F-IFNO and F-IUFNO in the same range.
 It is evident that FNO-based models achieve better accuracy when prediction constraints are applied compared to their unconstrained counterparts.

 To further investigate the ability of different methods to predict multi-scale properties of turbulence, we compute the longitudinal structure functions of the filtered velocity, defined as~\cite{xieModifiedOptimalModel2018b,articlexiecicp10.4208LESCIT,Wang_Wan_Chen_Chen_2018KETinCIT}: